 \subsection{Proposed EDA-enhanced Kinematic Model}

-The proposed EDA-enhanced kinematic model aimed to learn the physiological embedding from Kinematic data with encoded physiological representation learned from the EDA model mentioned in \cref{EDA Model}.
-The overall architecture is illustrated in Fig. \ref{fig:stage3}(ii).
+The proposed EDA-enhanced kinematic model aimed to learn the physiological embedding from Kinematic data with encoded physiological representation learned from the EDA model mentioned in \autoref{EDA Model}.
+The overall architecture is illustrated in Fig. \ref{fig:stage1}(ii).
 Here we use an LSTM network with ($LSTM\_size$) units as a sequential network to process the kinematic features.
 Then the dropout layer with the $Rate_1$ and fully-connected Dense layer with ($Dense\_size_1$) and activation function ($Acti_1$) output physiological embedding.
 Next, the dropout layer with the $Rate_2$ and fully-connected Dense layer with ($Dense\_size_2$) and activation function ($Acti_2$) are used to extract kinematic representation.
 Then the physiological embedding is concatenated with the kinematic representation to produce the final representation vector.
 The output is forwarded into the dropout layer with the $Rate_3$ and then passed to a fully connected Dense layer with ($Dense\_size_3$) neurons and activation function ($Acti_3$).
-At the end of the model, the Dense layer with one output is utilized to classify the final representation vector onto the CS levels.
 The model uses the Adam optimizer with the $Lr$.
 Note that in order to make the learned embedding closer to the encoded physiological representation, we design a custom loss function, which is formed by two terms: the prediction loss and the regression loss,

-where $L_{pre}$ indicates the standard cross-entropy loss between ground truth and the output unit of the last FCL, $L_{reg}$ denotes the mean squared error (MSE) or mean absolute error (MAE) between the physiological features and the physiological representation learned by EDA model, and $\beta$ is a constant to tune the trade-off between the two terms.
+Where $L_{pre}$ represents the standard cross-entropy loss between ground truth and the output unit of the last FCL, $L_{reg}$ denotes the mean squared error (MSE) or mean absolute error (MAE) between the physiological features and the physiological representation learned by EDA model, and a constant $\beta$ is used to adjust the balance between the two terms.
 These two parameters are fine-tuned with Optuna.